Kubernetes Engine: Qwik Start

 - Logging and Monitoring with Stackdriver for visibility into your cluster.

-Now that you have a basic understanding of Kubernetes, you will learn how to deploy a containerized application with Kubernetes Engine in less than 30 minutes.
+Now that you have a basic understanding of Kubernetes, you learn how to deploy a containerized application with Kubernetes Engine in less than 30 minutes.
 Scroll down and follow the steps below to get your lab environment set up.

 Join Qwiklabs to read the rest of this lab...and more!